TERREMEMBER/znbase/docs/content/stable/sample-data/chinook.md

 ## Explore the Chinook sample database

 That’s it!
-Using the command line or your favorite PostgreSQL development or administration tool, you are now ready to start exploring the chinook database and YugabyteDB features.
+Using the command line or your favorite PostgreSQL development or administration tool, you are now ready to start exploring the chinook database and ZNbaseDB features.